• 6 heures

 2. Visualize yourself giving a successful presentation.

 You may get anxious if you imagine a bad outcome.
-Force yourself to believe that it goes well.
+Force yourself to believe that it will go well.

 This visualization technique is effective-especially when repeated often.
 Often means several days in a row (not in the same evening).
 For example, if you have a presentation on Friday, do the exercise: